charmplusplus/charm/doc/quickstart.rst

    $ cd charm
    $ ./build AMPI netlrts-linux-x86_64 --with-production -j4

-This is the recommened version to install on Linux systems.
+This is the recommenced version to install Charm++ on Linux systems.
 For MacOS, substitute "linux" with "darwin".
-For advanced options, please see Section :numref:`sec:install` of the manual.
+For advanced compilation options, please see Section :numref:`sec:install` of the manual.

 Parallel "Hello World" with Charm++
 -----------------------------------

+The basic unit of computation in Charm++ is a **chare**, which is a C++ object.
+Chares have **entry methods** that can be invoked asynchronously. in A Charm++ application consists of collections of chares (such as chare arrays) distributed among the processors of the system.

+Each Charm++ application consists of at least two files, a *Charm interface* (`.ci`) file, and a normal C++ file.
+The interface file describes the parallel interface of the application (such as chares, chare arrays, and entry methods), while the C++ files implement its behavior.
+Please see Section :numref:`programstructure` of the manual for more information about the program structure.

+In this section, we present a parallel *Hello World* example, consisting of the files ``hello.ci`` and ``hello.cpp``.

-The .ci file
+The hello.ci file
-''''''''''''
+'''''''''''''''''

+THe ``hello.ci`` file contains a mainchare, which starts and ends execution, and a ``Hello`` chare array, whose elements print the "Hello World" message.

 .. code-block:: charmci